-Alcove Press is dedicated to publishing upmarket book club fiction that explores family, friendship, and community.
-Our carefully curated list embraces stories with new perspectives on our shared human experience.
-It focuses on stories of journey, self-discovery, and connection that are accessible, insightful and provocative.
-Alcove Press highlights the work of debut, established, and bestselling authors alike, providing a home for each that celebrates the stories that bring us together and keep us talking.
+Alcove Press is dedicated to publishing the stories and ideas that need to be shared.
+From book club fiction and commercial novels to insightful nonfiction, we celebrate the relationships and journeys that make up our human experience.
+Alcove Press champions the work of debut, established, and bestselling authors, providing a home for the voices and stories that bring us together and keep us talking.

 Senior Editor Holly Ingraham is an award-winning editor with fourteen years of industry experience.
 During her career, she has worked at BookEnds Literary, spent ten years as an in-house acquisitions editor for St. Martin’s Press, and launched Holly Ingraham Editorial in 2018.
 She joined Alcove Press and Crooked Lane Books in early 2022.
 Holly is looking for upmarket women’s fiction, high-concept book club fiction with a commercial hook, domestic suspense and witty rom-coms.
 She is especially drawn to complex family dynamics, female friendships, motherhood, and moral dilemmas.
 Holly would love to receive projects perfect for fans of Kristin Hannah, Taylor Jenkins Reid, Colleen Hoover, and Emily Henry.